jonnor/projects/iot/README.md

 * Should be able to test UI in the UI builder
 * Can sell larger units, using multiple PCBs side-by-side
 * Could one use piezo elements to give haptic feedback?

+# Electronics modules

+Board-on-board modules using PCBs with castellated holes.
+Standard pitch, 100/200mil, for use in breadboards.
+Open-source, with schematic/layout that can be copy-pasted.
+Test on breadboard, proto as modules, produce as flattened PCB.
+Microcontroller-first design, modules should be very easy to connect to uC.

+Desirable modules

+* Isolated digital input.
+Optocoupler, 24/48V max.
+* Isolated DC output.
+Optocoupler+powertransistor.
+24/48V, 2/5 A.
+* Isolated AC control.
+Optotriac.
+230V, 15A
+* 4-20mA input.
+ADC with I2C?
+* Ethernet.
+SPI.

+Existing PCB modules (from China), could be reverse engineered

+* DCDC converter.
+Adjustable voltage, 1-3A current

+Existing modules from suppliers

+* ESP8266/ESP32 microcontroller
+* SX1276 Lora

+Maybe build up an online directory of these modules?